The Compton School

 About the training provider

-The Compton SCITT is an Outstanding ITT provider (Ofsted 2017) and based at The Compton School.
 The continuing professional development of staff has been at the heart of our sustained success as an Ofsted graded Outstanding Teaching School (2018).
 We have an excellent track record in training, retaining and developing staff as outstanding classroom practitioners, middle and senior leaders.

 Our trainee teachers train alongside The Compton School’s outstanding staff all year before qualifying as teachers.
 Senior teachers from The Compton School and across the partnership, who are working on national programmes of education and regularly training teachers from across the UK, deliver first class training in school each week.
 This ensures our trainee teachers are receiving the best and most current education and theory practice.